MIG217/MIG217.github.io/content/post/2025-04-16-memory-reasoning-and-planning-of-language-agents.md

 - **Two-stage reasoning is required**: first finding a bridge entity *(h, r₁ → b)*, then inferring the answer *(b, r₂ → t)*.
-- **Transformers tend to store both hops in lower layers**, but don't re-store the second hop in higher layers.
+- **Transformers tend to store both hops in lower layers**, but don’t re-store the second hop in higher layers.
-- **This leads to failure when encountering unseen combinations of known facts** --- the core of OOD generalization.
+- **This leads to failure when encountering unseen combinations of known facts** — the core of OOD generalization.

 **Core Problem and Solution**

-The key issue is that models don't store atomic facts in higher layers⁠⁠.
+The key issue is that models don’t store atomic facts in higher layers⁠⁠.
 The solution is to force the storage of second-part atomic facts in higher layers⁠.